frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    password ('md5' in pg_hba.conf) or b) OS username ('peer' and 'ident' in pg_hba.conf).

-   In case of error "Postgres PG::Error: ERROR: new encoding (UTF8) is incompatible":
+   In case of error (while creating the databases) "Postgres PG::Error: ERROR: new encoding (UTF8) is incompatible":
    ::
       UPDATE pg_database SET datistemplate = FALSE WHERE datname = 'template1';
       DROP DATABASE template1;